venantius/ultra/README.md

 Bug fixes are always appreciated and won't get too much pushback; new features will be held to a higher standard - this whole project is a massive exercise in ego, after all.

 PRs for new color schemes welcome; please include screenshots in your submission.

+## Motivation

+...or, why didn't you just put all of this stuff in your `~/.lein/profiles.clj`?

+Great question, hypothetical asker!
+In short, my `:user` profile was starting to become bloated.
+It was difficult to tell whether plugins were interfering with each other to create problems, and my `:injections` key in particular was starting to look a little unwieldy.

+As I got further down the route of configuring my environment, I started to add or re-write core functionality of other tools, and eventually ended up really rummaging around in the guts of things.
+At some point it just made sense to split it out into its own project.

 ## Special Thanks